 It’s important for any animal to have a dedicated zone that is just for them.
 They need somewhere where they can feel safe and get away from the commotion when it gets too much.
 Just like you can get overwhelmed pets can too.

 Think about where you are going set up space for your new pet and make sure it’s appropriate for them.
-You should then research items such as dog beds. playpens, Bird Cages and fish tanks in order to create the perfect space for them to reside.
+You should then research items such as dog beds. playpens, cages and fish tanks in order to create the perfect space for them to reside.

 You should be asking yourself, will your new cat or dog be restricted to one area your home, or will they be able to roam freely?
 Do you have an ideal location for a birdcage to sit that away from radiators and other hazards?
 Etc. It’s also extremely important to think about setting up your pet’s stable, kennel*, or basket before you bring him home.
 This way you can introduce them to their safe zone straight away.